-Upon completion of the faculty-led study abroad program, IEFS recipients are required to complete a Study Abroad Affidavit of Participation and program survey.
-If this form and survey are not completed prior to the beginning of the following semester, our office will place a hold on the student's account until this form is completed and returned.
+Upon completion of the faculty-led study abroad program, IEFS recipients are required to complete a Study Abroad Affidavit of Participation.
+If this form is not completed prior to the beginning of the following semester, the OSA will place a hold on the student's account until this form is completed and returned.

 Students may also apply for financial aid should the student need further assistance to cover the cost of the faculty-led program.
-To do so, the APL must request that our office will submit an increase in budget form to the Financial Aid office.
-Our office will base program cost estimates on the program budget that the APL submitted for SAPPC review and approval in the proposal process.
+To do so, the APL must request that the OSA submit an increase in budget form to the Financial Aid office.
+The OSA will base program cost estimates on the program budget that the APL submitted for SAPPC review and approval in the proposal process.